Raiyaxi-Ziaoi/LOR/README.md

 Raiyaxi-Lang provides a more concise syntax compared to Java but is still usable by Java developers.
 Think of it like C++ to C. The compiler can be freely edited and optimised by the user.
 <br/><br/>
-In future updates I hope that Raiyaxi-Lang will be a functional and object-oriented paradigm language with a focus on scientific computing.
+In future updates I hope that Raiyaxi-Lang will be a functional and object-oriented language with a focus on scientific computing.